zysxmu/zysxmu.github.io/_pages/about.md

   - /about.html
 ---

- I am currently a first-year Ph.D student in the MAC lab, Institute of Artificial Intelligence, Xiamen University, China.
+ I am currently a second-year Ph.D student in the MAC lab, Institute of Artificial Intelligence, Xiamen University, China.
 My supervisor is Prof. Rongrong Ji.

 Recently, I focus on: